PointOptics is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 How and Where Do You Hunt?

-Where you hunt and how you hunt are two very important aspects to consider before sighting your rifle.
+Where and how you hunt are important to consider before sighting your rifle.

-If you plan on heading out deep into the backcountry where shots average 400-yards plus, then you need to ensure your rifle is dialed in and hitting tight groupings at that distance.
-While if the thickly wooded area of Pennsylvania is your preferred hunting ground where a big 10-point can spring out at 80-yards in front of you, then it wouldn’t be much use in zeroing to 300-yards.
-You may not have time to hold for elevation or fiddle with the turrets in these situations.
+If you plan on heading out deep into the backcountry, where shots average 400 yards plus, you need to ensure your rifle is dialed in and hit tight groupings at that distance.
+While if the thickly wooded area of Pennsylvania is your preferred hunting ground where a big 10-point can spring out at 80 yards in front of you, then it wouldn’t be much use in zeroing to 300 yards.
+In these situations, you may not have time to hold for elevation or fiddle with the turrets.

-The equipment you have, and its capabilities are another factor to consider, this we will touch on again later, but if you have a scope with windage and elevation turrets or a reticle with distance and wind markings, you need to be proficient in how to use those resources.
+The equipment you have and its capabilities are another factor to consider, which we will touch on again later, but if you have a scope with windage and elevation turrets or a reticle with distance and wind markings, you need to be proficient in using those resources.

 Bore Sight

-The first initial step is to get the center of the barrel aligned with the reticles of the scope and this can be done through bore sighting.
+The first initial step is to align the center of the barrel with the reticles of the scope, which can be done through bore sighting.

 The main reason for boresighting the rifle is to “get on the paper” with the first initial shot and adjust from there.
 Bore sighting is not a final means of zeroing a rifle.